profplum700/appium-codere/README.md

 ## Development

+- Appium Inspector
-- Set up Appium Inspector to discover element locators
+  - Use it to discover element locators with the following parameters:
+    - appium:automationName = "UiAutomator2"
+    - appium:platformName = "Android"
+  - Start Session once the Appium server is running (see below)

 ## Set Up